 - Participate in the planning, development and coordination of department activities with other Youth and Workforce Development Program staff.

 - Follow guidelines, procedures, and policies of the program contract, of Youth and Workforce Development Programs and of Community Action.

 - Assist in the development of information for grant proposals as appropriate.

 - Required to travel regularly throughout Hampshire and Hampden Counties, and travel in Franklin County, North Quabbin region, other Community Action sites and service locations, and occasionally out of the service area.

 - When schedule requires remote work, expected to be available for meetings, calls, responding to emails, and conducting regular duties.

 - Attend all required staff and team meetings, professional development activities, supervision, mandatory agency trainings, and other relevant trainings, and contractual meetings.

 - Comply with agency and funders’ paperwork requirements and procedures

-- Perform other reasonable duties as assigned by the supervisor, director or designee.
+- Other responsibilities as assigned by the Assistant Director, Director or designee.